borg286/sevtech/README.md

 * IF's Water Condenstator produces about 100mb/t of water per water source block adjacent to it

-* A fairly cheap way to get fast transportation from your base to the end is to make a Astral Sorcery Dimensional Gateway.
-The Dimensional Gateway needs sky above it to operate, so place it above the stronghold (or make a skylight down to the End portal).
+* A fairly cheap way to get fast transportation from your base to the end is to make a Astral Sorcery Celestial Gateway.
+The Celestial Gateway needs sky above it to operate, so place it above the stronghold (or make a skylight down to the End portal).
 You can also make the gateway directly in the End. *you can name the gateway in an anvil and the name will appear above the star.

 * After going to the End, you can use the Ender Utilities' portal (portal frame blocks + 1 or more portal control panels with 1-8 linking crystals in each panel) to easily set up cost-free teleportation to wherever you want (cross-dimensional), as long as you’ve linked the location to a linking crystal.
 You can pair this with an Ender Porter with it’s own linking crystal to go back to your base from anywhere (Advanced Ender Porter needed for the teleport back to be cross-dimensional).
 The Porter needs an ender capacitor, but the portal multiblock does not.